jronallo/microdata_schemaorg_example/source/code4lib.html.md

       Item Type: <link itemprop="objectType" href="http://objectontology.org/id/Plate_armour"> Plate armour
     </div>

-Although it could be argued that the addition of `objectType` isn't actually necessary since the Microdata data model allows for `itemtype` to be used with Wikipedia URLs:
+Although it could be argued that the addition of `objectType` is not actually necessary since the Microdata data model allows for `itemtype` to be used with Wikipedia URLs.
+If compatibility with Schema.org is not a concern the following is another option:

     <div itemscope itemtype="http://en.wikipedia.org/wiki/Plate_armour" itemid="http://www.philamuseum.org/collections/permanent/71286.html">
       <span itemprop="name">Gorget (neck defense) and Cuirass (torso defense), for use in the field</span><br/>